Date Thesis Awarded

 Bachelors of Arts (BA)

 Traditional moral theories share a commitment to basic tenets of impartial equality: each person is equally morally worthy.
 In practice, however, it is generally considered to be a requirement that moral agents act in certain special ways toward their loved ones.
 This "permissible partiality" is sometimes extended to groups rather than individuals.
 In this paper, I discuss various suggestions for how partiality might be justified and how it might be applied to groups of citizens.
 I argue that partiality can provide some basis for explaining the bonds of shared citizenship, but that these bonds must adhere to the basic tenets of morality.
 I discuss this suggestion through a proposed hybrid model of partiality.

 Winckler-Olick, Hannah, "Citizenship and Partiality: Group Membership and the Bounds of Morality" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1154.